MinaProtocol/snark-challenge-prover-reference/README.md

 ```

-Building on MacOS is not reccomended as CUDA support is harder to use.
+Building on MacOS is not recommended as CUDA support is harder to use.
 (Apple mostly ships with AMD.)

 #### Build